devCracker/ScreenGuard-iOS/README.md

 ### Support:

-  As this screenshot protection is pain for every iOS developers so far, and some paid versions like screenshieldkit are available with well tested functionality.
+  As this screenshot protection is a pain for every iOS developers so far, and some paid versions like screenshieldkit are available with well tested functionality.
 But here i am providing a tip and library to use for the people who can not buy a paid version.
 If you like to support my work by paying a coffee/beer money, please click on this [link](https://paypal.me/devcracker).
 If you cant pay, please give a star that would make my life easier.

 ### Thanks